The Ultimate 10-Day Colombia Itinerary

 Colombia is a great country to explore, but there are some things that you should be aware of and plan for to make sure you have a good trip.

 Safety often comes up when you plan a trip to Colombia.
 All the places that we went to and that I am including in this itinerary we felt safe, but we tried to not be out too late at night and were always vigilant.
-Always keep your belongings close to you, don’t wander around neighborhoods that you didn’t research before (especially at night), and be especially careful when taking taxis or Ubers.
+Always keep your belongings close to you, don’t wander around neighborhoods that you didn’t research before (especially at night), and be careful when taking taxis or Ubers.